 Inspecting your new property with Island Home Inspectors, can help your contractor pinpoint any problems quickly.
 Your builder can then fix the issue before the issue is covered up and more difficult to observe or fix.
 Do not judge books by their cover.
 A newly constructed home may look perfect on the outside surface but that does not guarantee it is flawless.
 Call us today so we can help you into your new home without any unpleasant surprises.

-There are typically 2-3 inspections per property.
+There are typically 3 inspections per property.
 As your new construction project progresses, you will want to have periodic inspections conducted in order to ensure that everything is proceeding as it should.
-These inspections are typically done 3 key points in the building process: pre-drywall, final inspection, and completion.
+These inspections are typically done 3 key points in the building process: pre-pour, pre-drywall, and final inspection.

-So If you are having a new home built in St. Augustine, Jacksonville and surrounding areas, call us today to schedule your new construction phase inspection today!
+So If you are having a new home built in St. Augustine, Palm Coast and surrounding areas, call us today to schedule your new construction phase inspection today!

 Island Home Inspectors new construction phase inspections in St. Augustine, Jacksonville and nearby